ryanachten/noob/noob.Solid/README.md

 Examples of issues caused by not adhering to SOLID principles, as well as the steps taken to address these violations.

+## References:
-Informed heavily by the excellent article on [DigitalOcean](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).
+- Informed heavily by the excellent article on [DigitalOcean](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).